 Google AdWords Customers Change Login to Google Accounts

 Smart?
 Annoyance?
 Privacy Issues?
 Easier Management?
 Just like Orkut, Google AdWords accounts will be migrated into the Google Accounts username/password system.
 Why are they doing this?
 Most probably for consolidation, integration and flexibility for its current programs and future developments.
-Next time you login to your AdWords account, you will notice the following box.

 You’ll soon be able to update your login any time before Jan.
 15, 2006, through your account.
 Here are some things to consider when updating your login:

 * Your login is the only thing that will change.
 All your account information – such as billing and campaign details – will remain the same.